benjamincrozat/legacy-blog/README.md

 ## What you will learn

 This is a small project.
 It certainly won't teach you how to maintain apps at huge scales.
 That being said, you can learn about:
-- Simplicity.
-Most developers underestimate its benefits.
+1. **Simplicity.** Most developers underestimate its benefits.
 I love figuring out how to do more with less.
-- Using the GPT API from OpenAI to create features that were unthinkable not so long ago.
+2. **Using the GPT API** from OpenAI to create features that were unthinkable not so long ago.
-- Creating admin pages based on Filament.
+3. **Creating admin pages using Filament.**
-- Testing.
-This is a crucial part in ensuring everything don't break and Google does not penalize me.
+4. **Testing.** This is a crucial part in ensuring everything don't break and Google does not penalize me.
 Because I can be forgetful, distracted and overconfident sometimes.
 These are flaws of human beings that can easily be mitigated by machines.
 By the way, I don't aim for 100% code coverage, I don't think this metric reflects the stability of the codebase.
-- How to use various frontend technologies such as Livewire v3, Volt, Alpine.js, and Tailwind CSS.
+5. **How to use various frontend technologies** such as Livewire v3, Volt, Alpine.js, and Tailwind CSS.

 ## Notes

-- I don't care about code coverage and static analysis, so you won't find that here.
+- **I don't care about code coverage and static analysis**, so you won't find that here.
-- This is pure and plain Laravel.
-If you know the framework, you can find your way around the codebase.
+- **This is pure and plain Laravel.** If you know the framework, you can find your way around the codebase.
-- The tests are organized just like the source code.
-Most of the time, it makes it easier to know what is tested and what is not.
+- **The tests are organized just like the source code.** Most of the time, it makes it easier to know what is tested and what is not.
-- My commit history is garbage.
-I'm sorry, but when you are working alone of a project, it's hard to maintain discipline for such things.
+- **My commit history is garbage.** I'm sorry, but when you are working alone of a project, it's hard to maintain discipline for such things.
 At some point, I should figure out how to generate the commit messages using AI.

 ## Requirements